Special Educational Needs

 Pupil progress is monitored termly by our Class Teachers, Assessment Co-ordinator and the Senior Leadership Team.
 Class Teachers are confident in identifying concerns at the early stages so that additional support may be offered when required.
 Teacher concerns are taken directly to our SENDCO and discussed.
 A range of school-based strategies and interventions to support children are available, and often these are very effective in enabling most children to catch up and achieve in line with their peers.

 If a pupil struggles to make progress over time, there may then be a need to discuss next steps in provision with parents/carers with further assessment to identify a child’s primary area of need.
 Following this, we may offer extra support within school, perhaps in the form of targeted intervention groups.
-All children monitored on the school’s SEND Register have a termly Individual Education Plan (IEP), which gives details of any provision that is different from or additional to those provided as part of the school’s differentiated curriculum.
-IEPs are written on a termly basis (or as necessary) and provision is reviewed to ensure maximum impact for our pupils.
-Parents receive copies of initial IEPs each term, and shall also be invited to attend termly reviews.
+All children monitored on the school’s SEND Register have a Learning Plan which gives details of any provision that is different from or additional to those provided as part of the school’s differentiated curriculum.
+Learning Plans are written and reviews twice a year and provision is reviewed to ensure maximum impact for our pupils.
+Parents receive copies of Learning Plans and shall also be invited to attend reviews.

 If parents/carers have any concerns regarding the learning of their children, we operate an open-door policy at Sacred Heart.
 Class Teachers are available to discuss concerns, as is our SENDCO.
 If necessary appointments can be arranged at mutually convenient times across the week.